 About Me

-I am a doctoral candidate and 5th year Ph.D. student in the Economics Department at the Andrew Young School of Policy Studies at Georgia State University.
+I am a doctoral candidate and 5th year Ph.D. student in the Department of Economics at the Andrew Young School of Policy Studies at Georgia State University.
 My dissertation committee consists of Michael Pesko (chair), Daniel Rees, Keith Teltser, and Lauren Hoehn-Velasco.
+I am a research affiliate with Social Impact Lab.

 Contact Information